Caroline Risque: Career

 Before moving to Paris for two years, both studying and working, Caroline Risque was a sculptor of local fame.
 Her first sales were to her own teachers at the Art School at Washington University.

 One of Risque's most ambitious pieces of work, modeled in her own Paris studio, was a fountain which was exhibited at the 1913 Paris Salon. which was favorably received by the French press.
 Her ambition was to create decorative works: fountains, gates, portals and mantels; objects and subjects in which she could be entirely original.

 Risque sold many pieces while abroad, one of them going to the home of an ambassador, and another to the New Orleans Museum of Art.

-In 1915 Risque exhibited five pieces at the Panama–Pacific International Exposition, a world fair held in San Francisco between February 20 and December 4 in 1915.
+In 1915 Risque exhibited five pieces at the Panama–Pacific International Exposition, a world fair held in San Francisco between February 20 and December 4, 1915.
 Her pieces were: the paintings Mere Colaer, In the Morning, Josef, The Old One, and Bird Fountain, a sculpture.
 In 1916 Risque exhibited at the Pennsylvania Academy of the Fine Arts.

 Risque was a teacher at John Burroughs School where she founded the art department and became chair.
 In 1929 Risque helped Marion Rombauer Becker, daughter of Irma S. Rombauer, obtain a position in the Art Department.

 She said when it came to her work, she wished that no leniency be shown because it was created by a woman.
 She wanted to stand or fall as an artist, and not as a "woman artist".

 In 1984 the bronze busts of the four founders of Stix Baer & Fuller, a department store chain in St. Louis, were donated to the Missouri Historical Society by the Stix, Baer and Fuller families.
 The busts, made by Risque, had been in the Stix Baer & Fuller's downtown store, and were removed when the store was acquired by Dillard's.